-Coverage Area: Westchester & Bronx
+Coverage Area: Westchester

 Kathy has been practicing nursing for over thirty-five years, a career she is passionate about and one that brings her great fulfillment.
 Her credentials include an RN from Rockland Community College and BSN degree from Felician College.

 Kathy has worked as a staff nurse in the acute care setting, as well as cared for patients with stroke and multiple sclerosis in acute rehabilitation.
-In addition, she served as Patient Relations Director at Helen Hayes Hospital, where she excelled in assisting patients and family members with with any questions or concerns.
+In addition, she served as Patient Relations Director at Helen Hayes Hospital, where she excelled in assisting patients and family members with any questions or concerns.
 She takes advantage of a range of professional opportunities to keep abreast of the latest developments in the rehabilitation field.

-“It is such a rewarding experience to be able to assist in the transition of patients who have sustained brain and spinal cord injuries, as well as patient with stroke and other disorders, to the rehabilitation program at HHH” Kathy explains.
+“It is such a rewarding experience to be able to assist in the transition of patients who have sustained brain and spinal cord injuries, as well as patients with stroke and other disorders, to the rehabilitation program at HHH” Kathy explains.
 “The families I meet with feel their loved ones are in good hands and it’s very gratifying to know I can respond to any of their questions or concerns and that I can help to reassure them.”